Calabarzon: Tourism

 Due to the region's history and natural resources, tourism plays a major role in the regional economy.
 Cavite and Laguna are homes to various historical sites, such as the Rizal Shrine in Calamba, and the Aguinaldo Shrine in Kawit.
 San Pablo is famous for its seven lakes, Pagsanjan for its majestic waterfalls and both Taal Lake and the historic Taal town in Batangas.
 Tayabas is known as the City of Festivals, Rest and Recreation Destination of Quezon and famous for lambanog.

 The Minor Basilica of Saint Michael Archangel is the religious testaments of the Tayabenses and declared as National Cultural Treasures of the Philippines, the Casa Comunidad de Tayabas, the former office of the then President Manuel Luis Quezon and the place where Hermano Pule was sentenced to death, and the Malagonlong Bridge and the 9 other century-old Spanish arch type and National Cultural Treasure bridges.
 Local festivals include the Taytsinoy Festival, Mayohan Festival, Pa'yas Festival Hagisan Festival, Baliskog Festival, Angel Festival, Aguyod Festival and the Turumba Festival every Holy Week.

 Lucban is most famous for its annual Pahiyas Festival or locally known as Pahiyas, an event not only visited by local tourists but also by international tourists as well.
-Devotees and pilgrims also visit Lucban's Kamay ni Hesus Shrine, which has a 50-foot statue of the Ascending Christ on top of a hill.
+Devotees and pilgrims also visit Lucban's Kamay ni Hesus Shrine, which has a 50 ft statue of the Ascending Christ on top of a hill.
 Batangas is also famous for its scenic beaches in Nasugbu and Calatagan.
 Antipolo is another major tourist spot, found in Rizal.
 The region is also home to a multitude of baroque churches.